Creating a new Internal Communication

 Employment End Date

 Checkbox and dependent fields.
-If checked, you can select the target audience by their Employment End Dates.
+If you check this, you can select the target audience by their Employment End Dates.
 Use one of the two options to specify a range:

 To specify a rolling window relative to today.
 Use positive values with the lowest value first.
 For example: